anuyts/menkar/Plans.md

 {C {P : Prop}{p : P} : Uni}{c : C Top tt}{P : Prop}{p : P} -> C P p
 ```
 This is the only approach that allows neutral propositions and still lets substitution preserve definitional equality.
+Note: systems need eliminable propositions, so as to be sure that you can check they are consistent on overlaps.
+Note: therefore, you need to save the context as an argument to a system!

 Classification
 --------------